Cuckolding

 Depathologisation and community framing

 Contemporary reference works classify consensual cuckolding/troilism as a non-pathological interest rather than a disorder; the list of paraphilias treats troilism descriptively, and it is not a stand-alone diagnosis in the DSM-5-TR or ICD-11.
-In parallel, the late-twentieth-century non-monogamy and swinging communities supplied an affirming vocabulary (hotwifing (a celebratory, pride-based framing centred on a desired female partner) and compersion (joy in a partner's pleasure)) which reframed the dynamic away from the historical language of shame.
+In parallel, the late-twentieth-century non-monogamy and swinging communities supplied an affirming vocabulary (hotwifing, a pride-based framing centred on a desired partner, and compersion, joy in a partner's pleasure) that reframed the dynamic away from the historical language of shame.

 In practice